-If students, who are admitted to the Bachelor of Nursing (Collaborative) Program, wish to investigate their transfer credits, they should contact the Transfer Credit Office at: email@example.com.
+If students, who are admitted to the BScN (Collaborative) Program, wish to investigate their transfer credits, they should contact the Transfer Credit Office at: firstname.lastname@example.org.

 Date for Required Courses to be Completed:

-Admission decisons should be emailed by the end of March to the applicant's MUNmail account and to their personal email account.
-To set up your MUNmail account, please follor the instructions here.
+Admission decisions will be emailed to the applicant's MUNmail account and to their personal email account.
+To set up your MUNmail account, please follow the instructions here.
 Make sure to check the junk mail folder as the email may end up in that folder.